Dart-Code/Website/_docs/refactorings-and-code-fixes.md

 - `quickfix.convert.toGenericFunctionSyntax.multi` - Convert to 'Function' syntax everywhere in file
 - `quickfix.convert.toIfElement` - Convert to an 'if' element
 - `quickfix.convert.toIfElement.multi` - Convert to 'if' elements everywhere in file
-- `quickfix.convert.toIfNull` - Convert to use
+- `quickfix.convert.toIfNull` - Convert to use '??'
-- `quickfix.convert.toIfNull.multi` - Convert to
+- `quickfix.convert.toIfNull.multi` - Convert to '??'s everywhere in file
 - `quickfix.convert.toInitializingFormal` - Convert to an initializing formal parameter
 - `quickfix.convert.toIntLiteral` - Convert to an int literal
 - `quickfix.convert.toIntLiteral.multi` - Convert to int literals everywhere in file